-- 2.2.1.3.1 It is recommended that the University ensures that opportunities for community-building amongst black and marginalized students (e.g. through societies) and additional support (e.g. booking and buying meals through residences in the cluster) be made much more visible to students.
-In addition to posters and flyers in student spaces, social media needs to be used to advertise these opportunities and support.
+2.2.1.3.1 It.is.recommended.that.the.University.ensures.that.opportunities.for. community\building.amongst.black.and.marginalised.students.(e;g;.through. societies).and.additional.support.(e;g;.booking.and.buying.meals.through. residences.in.the.cluster).be.made.much.more.visible.to.students; In addition to posters and flyers in student spaces, social media needs to be used to advertise these opportunities and support.
 The advertisements need to be made much more visible throughout the year, not only in the welcoming and orientation weeks.
-This recommendation needs to be taken up by residence staff, clubs and societies and by those providing student leadership training. - 2.2.1.3.2 It is recommended that productive spaces for discussion s on race be offered in small group settings in class as well as in clubs and societies where students can speak more informally about their lived experiences. - 2.2.1.3.3 It is recommended that the reports on the literature review and the methodology for speaking about race and its intersections be shared with staff responsible for offering student training in the Division of Student Affairs.
-This could be additional reading material and topics for discussion in seminars. - 2.2.1.3.4 It is recommended that the literature review of the methodology for speaking about race and its intersectionalities, and the data on commuter students, be shared with the wider academic staff through the offerings in the Centre for Teaching and Learning.
-This will afford academics a deeper understanding of the diversity among SU's students and their lived experiences. - 2.2.1.3.5 It is recommended that research capacity be strengthened particularly to enable staff to "mine" the data collected on commuter students and share the findings in various fora across the university and beyond.
+This recommendation needs to be taken up by residence staff, clubs and societies and by those providing student leadership training.

+8;8;7;9;8 It.is.recommended.that.productive.spaces.for.discussions.on.race.be. offered.in.small.group.settings - in class as well as in clubs and societies - where students can speak more informally about their lived experiences.

+2.2.1.3.3 It.is.recommended.that.the.reports.on.the.literature.review.and.the. methodology.for.speaking.about.race.and.its.intersections.be.shared.with.staff. responsible.for.offering.student.training.in.the.Division.of.Student.Affairs;.This could be additional reading material and topics for discussion in seminars.

+2.2.1.3.4 It.is.recommended.that.the.literature.review?the.methodology.for. speaking.about.race.and.its.intersectionalities?and.the.data.on.commuter.students. be.shared.with.the.wider.academic.staff.through.the.offerings.in.the.Centre.for.
+Teaching.and.Learning; This will afford academics a deeper understanding of the diversity among SU's students and their lived experiences.

+8;8;7;9; It.is.recommended.that.research.capacity.be.strengthened - particularly to enable staff to "mine" the data collected on commuter students and share the findings in various fora across the university and beyond

-2.2.1.4.1 Workstream 1 supports the recommendations made by the Division of Student Affairs in the Report on the Implementation of the Khampepe Commission Report's Recommendations, particularly those related to residence culture, commuter students, and the development of student leaders recognising that some of these are for longer-term implementation.
+8;8;7;0;7 Workstream.7.supports.the.recommendations.made.by.the.Division.of.
+Student.Affairs.in.the.Report.on.the.Implementation.of.the.Khampepe.Commission.
+Report's.Recommendations, particularly those related to residence culture, commuter students, and the development of student leaders recognising that some of these are for longer-term implementation.

-2.2.2 Workstream 2: Compulsory Core Offering for First-Year Students curriculum for first-year students to facilitate their learning and critical engagement on matters relating to equality, transformation and justice.
+2.2.2 Workstream 2: Compulsory Core Offering for First-Year Students

+This workstream took as its starting point the recommendation made by Judge Khampepe that the University consider the possibility of introducing a compulsory core curriculum for first-year students to facilitate their learning and critical engagement on matters relating to equality, transformation and justice.
 It was further suggested that such a module could be based on the existing offering Shared Humanity: Lessons in Critical Thinking suitably adapted to optimise its efficacy when taught to a larger group of students.
 The Khampepe Report also noted the "ample academic and human resources at the University's disposal to design and optimise the course".